Suk0shi/SukoshiBook_Frontend/README.md

 This is a full-stack Facebook clone utilizing a REST API allowing users to follow others and make posts.

+Note: The backend server is hosted on a platform with cold start times.
+As a result, it may take up to 50 seconds for the server to initialize after an extended period of inactivity.
 View live: https://sukoshibook.netlify.app/

 Backend repo: https://github.com/Suk0shi/SukoshiBook_API